Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 old inkjet … saving me close to 100 smackeroos.
 If no one you know owns one, try freecycle.org or craigslist.org.

-6. Eat out less.
+Then look to buy used, at garage sales or thrift shops.
+You can find a bargain if you look around. - Eat out less.
 One of the biggest expenses in our daily lives is eating out — the average person spends well over

 $2,000 a year on eating out.
 Restaurants are expensive, including fast-food (not to mention the health hazards).
 It’s